eeemile777/mshkltk/docs/STYLE_GUIDE.md

 ### Cards
 -   **Standard:** `bg-card` / `bg-surface-dark` with a `rounded-2xl` border radius and a subtle `shadow-md`.
 This is the standard container for most content.
 -   **Interactivity:** Cards often have a `hover:shadow-lg` and `transition` effect to provide visual feedback on interactive elements.

+## 4. Animation
+The application uses a set of custom animations defined in the Tailwind config to provide a fluid and engaging user experience.
+-   **`logo-pulse`:** A subtle pulsing effect on the main logo to give it life.
+-   **`fade-in`:** A standard fade-in for modals and new content.
+-   **`shimmer`:** A loading animation used in skeleton placeholders.
+-   **`float-subtle`:** A slow, gentle floating animation for background decorative icons.